Ishitas400/ProjectASE/README.md

 10.DSL

  For DSL(Domain Specific Language), I have chosen SQL which is the Structured Query Language which is mostly used to communicate with a database.
-For our task, I have refactored my code from another subject taught by the same university.
+For our task, I have refactored my code from another subject taught by our university(pdds).
 The data set was provided by the professor- https://github.com/Ishitas400/ProjectASE/blob/main/zuwendungen-berlin.csv.gz .
-The code was written in Jupyter Notebook so that along with the SQL language I wanted to also use a few python commands so that the main idea of this project being a python project is not diverted from.
+The code was written in Jupyter Notebook so that along with the SQL language I  could also use a few python commands so that the main idea of this project being a python project is not diverted from.
 The notebook can be found as foolows - https://github.com/Ishitas400/ProjectASE/blob/main/ASE.ipynb .